paterit/django-microservice-template/README.md

     docker ps

-You should see among running containters with names like :
+You should see among running containters some with names like :

     yourservice-cicd-worker - Buildbot worker
     yourservice-cicd-master - Buidbot master